Fair Access Protocol

 This record will be circulated to all members of the Panel within 3 working days of the panel.
 Any anomalies should be raised with the AIP as soon as possible.

-The Local Authority (Admissions Team – Fair Access) holds:
+The Local Authority (Admissions Team – Fair Access) holds and maintains:

-• Maintain a log of all cases identified as requiring admission via Fair Access Protocol
+• a log of all cases identified as requiring admission via Fair Access Protocol

-• Data relating to the number of admissions agreed via the Fair Access Protocol
+• data relating to the number of pupils, and the fair sharing weightings of admissions agreed via the Fair Access Protocol

 Where a child is offered a school place, it is the responsibility of the school making the offer to arrange contact with the family without delay.
 The school must meet with the parent/carer of the young person and agree a start date no later than 5 school days after the Fair Access Panel decision.

-In all cases, the Local Authority will relay the outcome of the Fair Access discussion to theparent/carer of the young person as soon as possible, but within 5 calendar days of the decision.
+In all cases, the Local Authority will relay the outcome of the Fair Access discussion to the parent/carer of the young person as soon as possible, and within 5 calendar days of the decision.

-Under regulation 12 of the Education (Pupil Registration) (England) Regulations 2006 as amended, schools are required to notify the Local Authority within 5 days when a pupil's name is added to the admission register at a non-standard transition point.
-This process for notifying the Local Authority is via the 'pupil movement' e-form to the Admissions Team.
+Under the School Attendance (Pupil Registration) (England) Regulations 2024 and the DfE statutory guidance, schools are required to notify the Local Authority within 5 days when a pupil's name is added to the admission register at a non-standard transition point.
+This process for notifying the Local Authority is via the 'pupil movement' e-form to the Admissions Team unless the school is connected to the Schools Imported Data (SID) feed.

 View the School Admissions privacy notice from Leeds City Council.